 Partnership working is central to our values.
 This page provides information about our partnerships within the NHS, the public sector and with the voluntary sector and third sector.

 The NHS England website has a useful summary of how the NHS is structured.
 There is also useful information on the King's Fund website about how NHS providers like our Trust are commissioned and regulated.

 As an NHS Foundation Trust, we have publicly elected governors and public members.
 However we are also accountable to other local and national bodies.

-We follow and apply the priorities set out by NHS England, such as in the Five Year Forward View and the Long Term Plan.
+We follow and apply the priorities set out by NHS England, such as in the Long Term Plan.
 Within Derbyshire, we are a committed member of the Joined Up Care Derbyshire programme.

 Several of our services are also commissioned by the public health departments at Derby City Council and Derbyshire County Council.
 These include our family health services for Derby and our drug and alcohol services for Derby and Derbyshire.